djuanbei/aiSat/README.md

 like sostool we want present a tool to integrate sdp and semidefinite algebra

-system: linux 64 bit system
+system: linux  system

-need libs: bison lex  lapack blas gfortan
+need libs:   lapack blas gfortan

 complie: